Tsukumogami: Japanese Spirits that Bring Everyday Objects to Life TAP TO GET PODCAST

 I went and enjoyed my cup of coffee, read a couple of chapters of the book I was reading through, and set about my day.
 An hour or so later, I hopped back into the restroom to grab a hair tie.
 But when I opened my drawer, I honestly was beyond shaken.
 I yelled out to Elaine, “Hey Babe, have you been in my drawer today?”
 When she responded with a no, I asked her to come in and take a look at this for herself.
 There, on the left division of the two-compartment drawer, was my deodorant lying ON TOP of my hair brush.
 I picked it up, looked it over… and I just shook my head, bewildered.
 I hadn’t misplaced it.
 It was literally like it grew legs and walked off, only to come back as if nothing had happened at all.

 Dumbfounded, I did what anyone else would do.
-I put on deodorant like a good boy, placed it back in its designated spot, and walked away, questioning if I am real or all just part of a simulation.
+I put on deodorant like a good boy, placed it back in its designated spot, and walked away, questioning if I was real or all just part of a simulation.

 It’s funny, really, because as much as this event really did blow my mind, you are probably on the other end going, “Yea, I had something like this happen to me too!”
 Sometimes we misplace things, and other times, it’s as if those things misplace themselves.
 But this isn’t a new problem for our modern minds to ponder.
 As long as humans have created tools and collected trinkets, we have also had some fear of those trinkets taking on a life of their own.